motionfalcons-main/eventmanager/README.md

-# Eventify
+# EventManager

-**Eventify** is a full-stack event management platform that allows users to explore, filter, and register for events while enabling admins to create and manage events efficiently.
+**EventManager** is a full-stack event management platform that allows users to explore, filter, and register for events while enabling admins to create and manage events efficiently.

 # Tech Stack
 **Frontend**